 Outdoor Apparel, for Him

-Again, you might think $23 is too much to spend on socks, but if you know anything about hiking, it’s that you can’t skimp on footwear.
+Socks are one of the most important parts of any outdoor experience.
+You can’t skimp on footwear.
 Darn Tough makes quality wool socks in lots of fun color schemes.
 Buy one pair and they’ll last you for years.
 Sometimes you get what you pay for.
 Sorry (not sorry), Hanes.

 If your man doesn’t have a pair of Merrells, hook.him.up!
 I love their trail running shoes because they’re super lightweight, have great tread, and let’s be real, they’re pretty stylish.
 Merrell is also my go-to brand for water shoes.
 If you’re doing any trekking through water, they offer the same great support and dry quickly.